 - Stop abandoning patients.
 When something goes wrong, denying the situation is unhelpful.
 Suffering patients need to be believed and listened to.
 The response needs to validate the harmed person’s reality, no matter how grim.

 - Prescribers must become benzodiazepine literate.
 Medicine has failed to accurately educate about benzodiazepines.
-Read The Ashton Manual.
+Read The Ashton Manual and our Benzodiazepine Tapering Strategies and Solutions.
 Stop prescribing benzodiazepines long term for arbitrary things.
 Don’t prescribe without fully informed consent.
 Follow the prescribing guidelines of 2-4 weeks.
 Daily prescriptions are usually unnecessary.
 Most importantly, stop forcing inappropriate cessations (this includes detoxes, cold turkeys, forced tapers, and rapid tapers).
 Patients, if wanting to stop a benzodiazepine, should receive informed consent about the potential difficulty of withdrawal and be allowed to taper at a speed they find tolerable.

 - Mental health clinicians need to become literate as well.
 Benzodiazepines interfere with therapy, especially CBT and exposure therapies.
 Benzodiazepine withdrawal is a crisis and often very limiting to the patient and their abilities.
 They may be experiencing extreme cognitive issues, or withdrawal-inducted agoraphobia.
 To be physically in your office at all is amazing.
 For many patients, during their taper and recovery, expecting therapeutic progress may be overly optimistic.
 The main goal should be to reassure the patient, reduce their anxiety, develop their coping skills, provide a safe place for them to vent their anger and fears and, most importantly, to preserve their life.
 Advanced therapies will likely be ineffective.
 A good example for how to interact with benzodiazepine harmed patients in a therapeutic setting can be learned from Baylissa Frederick, a licensed counselor, author and benzodiazepine survivor herself.